margaretmf/margaretmf.github.io/keycreativewriting.md

 Every day's a new day to love this green earth
 I love to feel this green grass and run and skip outside

-oh how every day's a new day
+Oh how every day's a new day
-I want to live each day like it's the first
+I want to live each day like it's the first and the last

 It's a new day for the flowers to bloom
-I love to grow like them and smell them too
+They smell so good, and I love to grow like them
 Every day's a new day to be born brand new

 It's a new day for the trees to talk
-I love to talk to them to and grow my roots
+I love to talk to them too and grow my roots
-Every day's a new day for the roots to grow strong Every day's a new day
+Every day's a new day for the roots to grow strong

 Oh it's a new day for our hearts to beat with love
-I love to feel the hearts all over beating everywhere with love
+I love to feel all the hearts beating everywhere within

-Every day's a new for me and for you
+Every day's a new day for me and for you
 I love when smiles shine through all the people everywhere

 Oh it's a new day to seize the day
-I love hearing little children play and seeing neighbors wave
+I love hearing little children laugh and play and I love seeing the neighbors wave

-Every day's a new day to do something new
-Every day's a new day to see something new
+Every day's a new day to meet someone new

 Every day's a new day
 Every day's a new day
-All the days in life are made new
+All of life's days are brand new days

 <br>